vector-ai/vectorai/README.md

 <hr>

 **WARNING: The documentation for Vector AI SDK is being re-vamped.
-We recommend waiting for the new documentation within the next week before working through any projects!** - 22/4/2021 Vector AI team
+We recommend waiting for the new documentation within the few weeks before working through any projects!** - 22/4/2021 Vector AI team

 ## Features
 - **Multimedia Data Vectorisation**: Image2Vec, Audio2Vec, etc (Any data can be turned into vectors through machine learning)